Alizmn/twitter-express-backend/README.md

   !["Screenshot of tests"](https://github.com/alizmn/twitter-express-backend/blob/master/image/testing.png?raw=true)
 - Everytime you run the test, it would reset the test database

-### ROUTES
+## ROUTES

 Active routes:

-- `POST: /api/signup`<br/>
+### `POST: /api/signup`

 Sign up is for registering new user and accept an object with username and password.
 For example:

 ```javascript
 {